stijnvanhulle/EscapeGame/README.md

 <img src="https://github.com/stijnvanhulle/EscapeGame/raw/master/making/logo.png" alt="alt text" width="400">

-Escape Game is a project where you have to escape a room, you can do this by solving the questions you will get by each mission.
+Escape Game is a project where you have to escape a room, you can do this by solving the questions you will get in each mission.
 When you solved it you will get a letter.
 With all the letters you can form a name and with this name you will escape the room.
-You can update private/gameData.json
+You can update private/gameData.json to make a new game with different questions.

 <img src="https://github.com/stijnvanhulle/EscapeGame/raw/master/making/example.png" alt="alt text" width="600">